 The first way to formulate an offer for a house when buying with cash in North Carolina & New Jersey is to find out what the market price is for the property and then subtract a percentage.
 You can get the market price by “pulling comps” (finding out what similar properties have sold for recently in the area).
 You can sometimes get this information yourself but if you partner with a real estate agent they can do it for you.
 Comps will tell you how much other similar properties have sold for recently and then you can subtract a percentage to formulate your offer.

 For example, you can offer market price less 20%.
 So a $100,000 comp would mean that you’d offer $80,000 for the property.

 #2.
 Profit Plus

-The second way to formulate an offer for a house when paying cash in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area is to work the other way (and to factor in what you can sell the property for).
+The second way to formulate an offer for a house when paying cash in North Carolina & New Jersey is to work the other way (and to factor in what you can sell the property for).
 Figure out how much you want to make and then add your costs.
 That way, you build in profit into the deal.
 However, this way can be challenging if you don’t know how to accurately estimate your costs, so make sure you build a good relationship with a contractor who can help you.

 For example, if you want to make $15,000 on the property and you know that the property will cost $25,000 to repair then you might offer $30,000 to the seller but plan to sell it for $45,000.
 Using this strategy helps you think ahead to consider what you can get for the property and whether you’ll be able to make a profit.